julfiker/swagger-laravel/README.md

 __Usage instruction by annotation:__
 Add annotations to your php files.
 You must need to use ```@OA\Info()``` only one time in any php files under the app directly.
 I can recomment to home or welcome page controller that it would render your application home page.
-Then add each controller action in the appi controller class.
+Then add each controller action in the api controller class.

 ```
 /**